phonics

 Also phonics are classed as voiced, unvoiced, nasal, long, short and a few others.
 You don’t really need to know all these.
 They are to do with the mechanics of saying the phonic sound.

-For courses I recommend that teach your children to read and write using phonics see our teach reading page.
+For courses I recommend that teach your children to read and write using phonics see our Recommended Products.